 Waiting for our tour to commence, we found a golf ball in a little herb garden on the grounds.
 I thought little of it at the time; but when I browsed through Enfys McMurry’s slyly titled Hearst’s Other Castle (1999) to satisfy my newly roused curiosity about St. Donats, I came across a reference to . . .
 Big Broadcast star, USO morale booster, and golf enthusiast Bob Hope.

-As those who know me come to dread, I can ride the hobbyhorse of old-time radio to death; but I didn’t expect to drag it back from its pasture quite this quickly in this case, notwithstanding Hearst’s media empire and Davies’s appearances on the Lux Radio Theater.
-As it turns out, the quintessential radio comedian of the medium’s so-called golden age was indeed staying at St. Donats, shortly before Hearst’s death in 1951.
+As those who know me come to dread, I can ride the hobbyhorse of old-time radio to death; but I didn’t expect to drag it back from its pasture quite that quickly in this case, notwithstanding Hearst’s media empire and Davies’s appearances on the Lux Radio Theater.
+As it turns out, the quintessential radio comedian of the medium’s so-called golden age was indeed staying at St. Donats shortly before Hearst’s death in 1951.
 Hearst had not been at St. Donats in over a decade; and Hope, of Welsh descent on his mother’s side, was the last major Tinseltownie to occupy this ancient castle.
 He was in need of a place to flop while attending a golf tournament in the Welsh town of Porthcawl during the spring of that year.

 Now, I don’t suppose Bob “Thanks for the Memory” Hope could have planted that ball there among the lavender and fennel, the herb garden being a recent addition; but those moats and towers sure inspire yarns . . .